What is a data dashboard?

-Dashboards allow everyone in the business to make and validate business decisions and create greater synergy across the organization.
+Strategic dashboards allow everyone in the business to make and validate business decisions and create greater synergy across the organization.

 Which metrics and KPIs should I put on a dashboard?

-Dashboards are versatile, too, which makes them useful for any industry or department.
+Business dashboards are versatile, too, which makes them useful for any industry or department.

 Before you build a dashboard, it’s important that you understand which metrics and KPIs you want to track.
 Answer the following three questions as a starting point.

 - What kind of business questions does my dashboard need to address?

 - What type of dashboard do I use to display my critical data?

 - Will my dashboard be interactive for readers?

 It’s a good idea to structure your dashboard around questions and answers.
 For example:

 - What is our Customer Acquisition Cost?
 Display this metric on your dashboard for a quick answer.